 To this end, adding pattern to your flooring is a seriously bold move!
 The great news is that there are no real hard-and-fast rules about what floor pattern to choose and there are degrees of boldness with this trend so that everyone can experiment.
 It’s entirely possible to contain your patterned floor to just one room – the bathroom or the kitchen for example – or to extend it throughout your home if you really, really love it!

 If patterns scare you a bit, then sneak them in via eye-catching area rugs that match the accent colors of the other soft furnishings in your space.
 If you’re up for the full patterned floor effect, then go to town with either painted wood, ceramic tiles, wall-to-wall carpets or linoleum, whilst keeping the rest of the room fairly simple: the best looks often pair white walls and furnishings with boldly patterned floors.
-Pattern is a fantastic way to open yourself up to design creativity, so to get your creative juices going, here’s our round up of a few pattern floor design ideas we love!
+A floor pattern is a fantastic way to open yourself up to design creativity, so to get your creative juices going, here’s our round up of a few pattern floor design ideas we love!

 Patterned Carpet and Rug Ideas

 For those who prefer less permanent floor pattern ideas, area rugs and carpets are the perfect solution!
 I am particularly fond of patterned rugs as you can take them with you if you move or even change them bi-annually to complement the seasons.
-For 2014 the biggest rug and textile designers are offering large-scale carpet patterns, tropical and geometric florals in bold colors or monochrome schemes – black and white is everywhere this year!
+The biggest rug and textile designers are offering large-scale carpet patterns, tropical and geometric florals in bold colors or monochrome schemes – black and white is everywhere this year!

 The thing to remember with carpet pattern is that really anything goes: it’s all about making a statement.
 Whatever takes your fancy is going to be great, as long as you bear in mind the one simple rule – less is more, so don’t overload your space with too many competing carpet patterns.
 Used sparingly, even retro design throwbacks can work in contemporary spaces, as designer Jessica Kelly stated on the Style at Home website earlier this year: